- All things equal, more qualified traffic equals more leads, customers, and revenue.

 Most of the videos are offbeat.
 It’s a refreshing and imaginative twist on straightforward product details.
 Another good example of Target’s video marketing is its “Let’s Target” video series, in which Hollywood stars call their friends and teach them something new.

 Podcasting is an excellent way to increase website traffic and build a brand.
 What makes podcasting unique is that you can deliver valuable, longform content without spending a huge amount of time or effort.

 Podcasting can consistently capture an audience’s attention for 30+ minutes at a time.
 Better still, the medium is far from hitting its content saturation point.
-So, there’s plenty of opportunities for marketers to build thought leadership, establish a cadence of repeated brand touchpoints, and start forging a relationship with your audience.
+So, there’s plenty of opportunities for marketers to build thought leadership, establish repeated customer touch points, and forge a relationship with your audience.

 Schwab produces a number of different podcasts serving different purposes.
 The Daily Market Update podcast delivers a summary of each day’s trading and financial news, including major stock announcements.
 On the more creative side, Schwab also publishes Choiceology and the Financial Decoder, and the WashingtonWise Investor podcasts.

 Choiceology with Katy Milkman looks at the world of irrational decision making, exploring the lessons of behavioral economics.
 During each episode of the Financial Decoder, a deep-dive review of just one featured financial decision is conducted—along with the biases that might cloud one’s judgment.
 WashingtonWise Investor covers the policies and politics coming out of Washington that matter most to investors.

 If your brand has yet to launch a podcast, it’s not too late to start a show that can gain a significant and loyal following.
 To get even more traffic to your website, incorporate episodes into your blog strategy, beyond the standard podcast broadcasting sites.